Rosicrucian Egyptian Museum: Notable exhibits

 A notable activity took place in 1999 when the Rosicrucian Egyptian Museum started the traveling exhibition "Women of the Nile" accompanied by many lectures.
 "Women of the Nile" travelled across the United States of America and Canada, and continued until 2001.
-In 2000–2002, a stone figure of Cleopatra VII from the collection was displayed in Rome, London, and Chicago in similar exhibitions.
+From 2000 to 2002, a stone figure from the collection of Cleopatra VII was displayed in Rome, London, and Chicago in similar exhibitions.

-The Rosicrucian Egyptian Museum's child mummy traveled to Stanford University in nearby Palo Alto on May 6, 2005 to be studied under CT scans and other high-resolution methods of remote sensing, in a collaboration between the museum, Silicon Graphics, and Stanford University Hospital and the NASA Biocomputational Lab.
+The Rosicrucian Egyptian Museum's child mummy traveled to Stanford University in nearby Palo Alto on May 6, 2005, to be studied under CT scans and other high-resolution methods of remote sensing, in a collaboration between the museum, Silicon Graphics, and Stanford University Hospital and the NASA Biocomputational Lab.
 The results were released at the 75th Anniversary of the Museum on August 6, 2005, with detailed scans.
 One of the scanning images won the Science and Engineering Visualization Challenge 2006 co-sponsored by the National Science Foundation and Science.
 In November 2017, x-ray images of the mummy were released that provide a 3D visualization of the girl's remains.

 A statue of Taweret, the ancient Egyptian hippopotamus-like goddess of pregnant women and childbirth, once stood at the entrance, but has been moved to the side.
 Since 2004, the Museum has been completely renovated, with the following Gallery themes: